0xKingsman/GIF-Flipper/README.md

     ```
     pip install -r requirements.txt
     ```
+3. Select the directory

+   Place the script in the same folder as the GIF's you want to work with.

-2. Run the script:
+4. Run the script:

     ```
     python GIF-Flipper.py
     ```

-3. Wolah!
+5. Wolah!
 The script has successfully mirrored all the GIFS replacing the originals.

 ## Author